ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

 **Binary Distribution**

 Depending on your package manager, you won't get the latest release of opam.
-If you want the latest release, consider installing it though the binary distribution, as shown below:
+If you want the latest release, consider installing it through the binary distribution, as shown below:

 ```shell
 $ bash -c "sh <(curl -fsSL https://raw.githubusercontent.com/ocaml/opam/master/shell/install.sh)"